HELPFUL INFORMATION & TIPS WHEN USING RESIN

 After the two epoxy parts (resin mixed with hardener) are combined, there is a working time (pot life), during which the epoxy can be applied or used.
 Generally the pot life will be anywhere from minutes to one hour or longer depending on the product specs.
 At the end of the pot life, the mixture becomes very warm (or even dangerously hot), and when past it's pot life, it quickly begins to harden & yellow from overheating that occurs while still in cup.

-ArtWorks Resin has a pot life of about 35 to 40 minutes.
+iCoat epoxy resins each have varying work times.
+The different work times (pot life) for each resin type, is available in the blog about resins (Scroll down past general info).
 In theory, a temperature change of 18 degrees F, will double or half the pot life and cure time of an epoxy.
 Higher temperatures will lower the viscosity (thin) the epoxy, but also reduce the working time a person has to apply the epoxy.
-Spreading out the mixed epoxy instead of leaving it concentrated in a bucket or container will extend the potlife (work time).
+Spreading out the mixed epoxy instead of leaving it concentrated in a bucket or container will help get the most of the potlife (work time).

-After spreading epoxy on surface, if there are bubbles, pass a heat source (butane or propane torch) carefully over project using short quick passes.
+For top-coating projects, after spreading epoxy on surface, if there are bubbles, pass a heat source (butane or propane torch) carefully over project using short quick passes.
 Ensure the flame doesn't touch the resin.
 Product will self-level.
 Be careful not to over torch your resin.
 Keep the heat source moving, because if you leave it in one spot too long, you may over-heat the resin, which can cause fish eyes, or film or other curing issues.
 Heat guns are not really suitable for getting rid of bubbles, since they do not degas resin.
 The flame from a torch sucks the oxygen (degases bubbles) from the resin, holding flame about 20 cm above resin.
-A heat gun only boils the resin (will release bubbles, but remember resin heats itself to cure, & the heat gun basically cooks it), which weakens curing.
+A heat gun can boil the resin (while it will release bubbles, remember resin heats itself to cure, & the heat gun can cook the surface), which weakens curing.
 Heat guns are often used to achieve certain effects, (artists are known to push the limits of numerous art supplies), & it can work, but know your heat limits or you can easily singe the resin.
 There are numerous other tools to get effects.

 Heating/speed curing in any resin: Heat will expedite curing (but not necessarily in a good way), unnecessary yellowing can occur and brittleness are often results of speed curing.

 After curing, some types of epoxies will remain pliable, & begin to soften at about 140 degrees F, but will reharden when the temperature is reduced.
 For common epoxies this temperature is approximate upper end of their working temperature range.
-Special high temperature epoxies do exist.
-ArtWorks has a heat tolerance rating of 266F (130C).
-Coffee cups can reach up to 180F (82C).
-ArtWorks Resin does not remain pliable after cure, and will work great for coasters and trays.
-Remember, although ArtWorks Resin cures in 8-12 hours, for most resins it is recommended to give a minimum of 3 weeks to a full month, to allow full cure of the maximum heat resistance to be reached.
+Special high temperature epoxies do exist (see blog about our resins for more information on various heat tolerances of iCoat epoxies).
 Resins typically continue to harden after initial cure for up to a month.

 Protect project while curing:

-When possible, close door to work area or tent/cover your finished work during cure phase to prevent dust, hair, bugs, etc from landing on curing project.
+When possible, close door to work area or tent/cover (with breathable cover) your finished work during cure phase to prevent dust, hair, bugs, etc from landing on curing project.
 Try to let project sit undisturbed during curing phase, so as not to stir up dust that could land on your piece.

 Remember, overheating, overworking, dust, or not using enough resin can potentially cause divots or other undesirable finish in the cure of any epoxy.

-Different epoxy resins have different cure times.
-ArtWorks Resin has a fast cure of 8-12 hours depending on temperature, environment & products mixed in resin.
-Resins continue to harden for up to a month after initial cure.
+iCoat epoxy resins each have different cure times, each of the those can be found in this blog about the resins.
+As with all resins, other factors come in to play as well depending on temperature, environment & products mixed in resin.
+Resins continue to harden for up to a 3 weeks after initial cure.
 For maximum heat resistance performance to be reached, allow 3 weeks.

 General epoxies harden in minutes or hours (depending on usage it's designed for), but complete cure (hardening) will generally take several days.
 Most epoxies will be suitably hard within a day or so, but may require more time to harden before the coating can be sanded (if needed).
 Higher humidity can cause some resins to cure faster, colder temps can cause slower cure.
 If it's too cold, it can cause dimples in the cured piece.

-Because ArtWorks Resin is a faster curing resin (cures in 8 - 10 hours), the larger the batch mixed, the work time will be reduced accordingly (due to exothermic reaction).
+A faster curing resin (curing in 12-24 hours), the larger the batch mixed, the work time will be reduced accordingly (due to exothermic reaction).
 If making a larger batch it's best to move very quickly, or break it down into smaller batches (or a much wider container), or the resin can begin to get very hot in mixing container & start getting hard in cup/mixing container.
 If any resin overheats during active pot life (work time), this premature heat process could also potentially cause resin to prematurely yellow.

 Moulds/casting, pouring depth/thickness:

-It's not recommended to do any more then a 1/4" thick pour maximum, in one session with ArtWorks Resin.
-ArtWorks Resin is not a casting resin.
-If using in petri dishes or other silicone moulds, for example, better results could be achieved by pouring about 1/8" thick, then pop bubbles, then add more if desired & pop bubbles, but no higher then 1/4" until after it's mostly cured.
-You can add more layers after about 3 1/2 to 4 hours, if keeping it under the 1/8" to 1/4" depth per pour.
+It's not recommended to do any more then a 1/4" thick pour maximum, in one session with any top-coating type resins.
+The top-coating resins, can not go as deep a pour as a casting resin.
+If using top-coating resin in coaster moulds or other silicone moulds, better results could be achieved by pouring about 1/8" thick, then pop bubbles, then add a bit more (up to max of 1/4" deep), if desired & pop bubbles.
+You can add more layers after about 4-8 hours (resin type and temperature dependent), if keeping it under the 1/8" to 1/4" depth per pour.
+This is where an infrared thermometer will be helpful to know when it's okay to add next layer to prevent overheating.

-The best time to recoat many epoxies is within about 48 hours after the initial coat.
+The best time to recoat or top-coat a top-coating epoxy for many (not all) epoxies is within about 48 hours after the initial coat.
 Because some epoxies take days to reach full cure, a second coat applied shortly after the first coat will partially fuse to the first coat rather than forming a simple mechanical bond.
-Due to ArtWorks Resin being a faster curing resin, it can be recoated about 4 hours after initial coat.
-It is not necessary to sand between coats unless something on the finish requires it.
-If sanding is necessary wait 24 hours or more, for ease of sanding.
+If done within a few days, it will not necessary to sand between coats unless something on the finish requires it.
+If sanding is necessary wait 24 hours or more (depending on which resin was used), for ease of sanding.

-Fisheyes are typically never due to a resin problem.
+Fisheyes are typically never due to a resin.
 These are areas on a painted surface where the coating literally pulls away from the substrate, leaving a coatingless void or fisheye.
 More often fisheyes are caused by surface contaminants such as a bit of silicone, wax or oil (can be body oils from hands too).
 Or the contaminate could often be the type of spray/or medium previously applied, and sometimes it can be the substrate material used reacting with a resin.
 Surface tension plays a big part in fisheyeing.
-Applying a thick coat of epoxy over a contaminated fisheye surface will bury the fisheye, but expect the coating might peel away in the future.
+Applying a thick coat of epoxy over a contaminated fisheye surface will bury the fisheye, but without sanding and cleaning, expect the coating might peel away in the future.

 As a rule of thumb, always suspect some sort of surface contamination or the type of material underneath, as the primary cause of fisheyeing.
 Pinholes are similar, but caused by expanding air bubbles under the still soft epoxy.
 Clean your surface well to avoid the contaminates.
 A successful application is all in the preparation.
 There are a variety of different mediums to apply this product on, so it's recommended to do a test piece first before applying your new resin on to your masterpiece.

-ArtWorks Resin & Liquid Diamonds Casting Resin both have a shelf life of 12 months.unopened and 6 months once opened (ensure lid is replaced tightly).
+iCoat Epoxy Resins have a shelf life of 12 months unopened, and 6 months once opened (ensuring lids have been replaced tightly).
 The reason is due to oxidization.
 When the hardener in any resin is exposed to oxygen, it has a yellowing effect.
 This does not mean it won't cure.
 Even once past shelf life, the product still works, and will still cure.
 But older product may produce more bubbles that are more difficult to eliminate.
-You may want to just use it up only with darker colours or tinted over wood.
-ArtWorks is specially developed & engineered to protect your work from the damaging effects of UV, and it has HALS added.
-Liquid Diamonds also has a UV resistant added to it.
+You may want to just use it up any older epoxy, only with darker colours or tinted over wood.
 Ideally, try to plan to purchase only as much resin as can be used in a 3 month period.

 So if you tend to make smaller items, like jewellry, purchase the smaller kit sizes.

 Yellowing in the bottle: Yellowing in the bottle occurs in most if not all resins, it's from oxidization.
 It's very exaggerated & much more noticeable in the larger sized containers.
 Once mixed, it will be clear (if it's within the year shelf life).
-Some people will add a purple die to help trick the eye into not seeing the yellow.
+Some people (and even some resin companies) will add a purple die to help trick the eye into not seeing the yellow.
+This blog post about yellowing in bottle has more information.